blocked shower

 2. Flush with Hot Water

-Pour hot water down the drain to dislodge any remaining debris and larvae.
-Repeat this process daily for a few days to ensure thorough cleaning.
+Pour hot water down the drain to dislodge any remaining debris and

 3. Use a Vinegar and Baking Soda Mix

-4. Apply Commercial Drain Cleaner
+4. Apply a Commercial Enzyme Cleaner

 5. Set Up a DIY Fly Trap